-Matthew Chapman is counsel in the firm’s Pittsburgh office where he is a member of our corporate/M&A practice group.
-He focuses his practice on advising public and private companies, boards of directors, special committees, senior management, and institutional fiduciaries in connection with transformative events and significant structuring and planning issues.
+Matthew Chapman is a partner in the firm's Pittsburgh office where he focuses his practice on advising public and private companies, boards of directors, special committees, senior management, trustees, and institutional fiduciaries in connection with transformative corporate events and significant structuring and planning issues.